GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-100ms.md

 We create a call with a given ID (that is randomly generated) in a channel with the `channelId` (of type `ChannelId`).
 Inside the SDK function of the `channelController` is called.

 :::note
-The only supported type for a call as of now is `"video"` so we hardcode this in the extension of the `ChatClient`.
+The only supported type for a call as of now is `"video"` so we hardcoded this in the extension of the `ChatClient`.
 :::

 In order to initiate a call in the `CallViewModel` there is a few steps to take.
 First, it's necessary to make sure a valid `channelId` is present.
 Then the `createCall` function that was just created on the `chatClient` can be called.
 The room ID will be a randomly created `UUID` from the client-side, but can also be created from the backend directly.

-After we made sure that a valid room ID was received (and it is set on the viewModel), the `chatClient` can be used to get a `channelController` that you can use to call `createNewMessage`.
+After we made sure that a valid room ID was received (and it is set on the `viewModel`), the `chatClient` can be used to get a `channelController` that you can use to call `createNewMessage`.

 Finally, you can start the call screen by setting `isCallScreenShown` to `true`.